ryouchinsa/ryouchinsa.github.io/edit/README.md

 ![sam_pixels](https://github.com/ryouchinsa/ryouchinsa.github.io/assets/1954306/a6d7a1b4-b611-461a-91e2-1a707a602b3e)

 # Create keypoints
-Change the mode to "Create keypoints".
+Create keypoints.
-Click to add points.
+- Click to add points.
-Press an enter key to finish drawing.
+- Press an enter key to finish drawing.
-Press an escape key to cancel drawing.
+- Press an escape key to cancel drawing.

 Each keypoint has a visibility flag v defined as v=0: not labeled, v=1: labeled but not visible, and v=2: labeled and visible.
 [Read more](http://cocodataset.org/#format-data)
 - Click holding option + command button, the point is added as not labeled.